vladdeSV/my-ahk-scripts/Scripts/README.md

 ## [Application Opener.ahk2](/Scripts/Application%20Opener.ahk2)
 Opens/shows application on input.

-Specific to my keyboard setup.
-I've bound my 6 macro keys to this.
+Specific to my keyboard setup (Corsair K95 (old model with 18 macro keys)).
+I've bound keyboard shortcuts to this.

 ## [EasyWindowDrag.ahk2](/Scripts/EasyWindowDrag.ahk2)
 Rewritten script which allows me to move and resize a window by only holding the cursor over the window and holding my Mouse4 or Mouse5.